-Despite his brilliance, Pyke ultimately could not find peace, committing suicide in 1948.
-Yet the full scope of his story remained secret even after his death: in 2009, MI5 released a mass of material suggesting that Pyke was in fact a senior official in the Soviet Comintern.
-In 1951 papers relating to Pyke were found in the flat of “Cambridge Spy’ Guy Burgess after his defection to Moscow.
-MI5 had “watchers” follow Pyke through the bombed-out streets of London, his letters were opened and listening devices picked up clues to his real identity.
+In 2009, long after Pyke’s death, MI5 released a mass of material suggesting that Pyke was in fact a senior official in the Soviet Comintern.
+In 1951, papers relating to Pyke were found in the flat of “Cambridge Spy” Guy Burgess after his defection to Moscow.
+MI5 had “watchers” follow Pyke through the bombed-out streets of London, his letters were opened, and listening devices picked up clues to his real identity.
 Convinced he was a Soviet agent codenamed Professor P, MI5 helped to bring his career to an end.
-It is only now, more than sixty years after his death, that Geoffrey Pyke’s astonishing story can be told in full.
-The Ingenious Mr. Pyke is a many-faceted account of this enigmatic man's genius, and reveals him as one of the great innovators of the last century.